 If at all possible, students will be assigned an advisor at the campus they wish to attend.
 If a student wishes to change advisors at a later time, they must complete a Change of Advisor request (available in myOzarka).
 The Registrar is responsible for fulfilling change of advisor requests.
-The Associate Vice President of Academics, Vice President of Student Services, Registrar, or Campus Coordinator will serve as advisors to concurrent students, and other non-degree seeking students as needed.
+The Vice President of Student Services, Registrar, Director of Admissions, or Campus Coordinator will serve as advisors to concurrent students, and other non-degree seeking students as needed.